The truth about the archaeological site of Choquequirao

 - The few tourists in the world who visited Choquequirao agree that it was worth it.

 Where is Choquequirao?

-Choquequirao is located at 3,103 masl, in a privileged location; Lies on the impressive canyon of the Urubamba river, in the foothills of the snowy Salkantay, in the Apurímac valley, province of the convention, in Cusco, Peru.
+- It is located in the foothills of the Salkantay mountain, in the Apurímac valley, in the province of La Convención in Cusco, Peru.